Dartmoor 10 Tors Challenge Picture 1

 Accommodation

 These challenges are either longer, higher, or span several days.
-In the case of single day events, you can expect up to 9 hours trekking.
-In the case of a multi day trek, you can expect a lower daily duration, but of course the effort is sustained over a longer period.
-You need to be keen on physical exercise for these events, and to enjoy taking exercise, and do it regularly.
-Longer duration long haul treks are likely to be easier in terms of the physical walking, however you will need to be more resilient, due to simple living conditions.
-UK single day or weekend level 3 treks are suited to walkers and trekkers with some previous history of upland walking or alternatively a good amount of lowland training behind them.
+In the case of single day events, you can expect up to 12 hours trekking.
+In the case of a multi day trek, you can expect lower daily durations - but of course - the effort is sustained over a longer period.
+You need to be keen on physical exercise for these events, and to enjoy taking exercise, and to do it regularly.
+Longer duration long haul treks are likely to be easier in terms of the physical walking, however, you will need to be more resilient - due to simple living conditions - ie using same clothes for several days, lack of washing facilities, simple food, and maybe camping - this forms an integral part of the challenge.

 You need to have good endurance for these events.
-You must be used to doing very long walks in the countryside; 7 hours plus .
-You should be doing regular exercise, possibly with some running.
-Your running speed will be fairly steady; nothing too fast, and you should be able to run a minimum of 4 miles.
-If you do not run, you should be concentrating on other types of exercise but for longer periods of time (i.e. sessions in excess of 1.5 hrs).
-These other forms of exercise should be at a moderate to high level. e.g. spinning, circuits, swimming, or other sports.
+You must be used to doing very long walks in the countryside - 7 hours + .
+You should be doing regular exercise - possibly with some running.
+Your running speed will be around 10-11 minute miling, and you should be able to run a minimum of 4 to five miles.
+If you do not run, you should be concentrating on other types of exercise - but for longer periods of time (i.e. sessions in excess of 1.5 hrs.) - these other forms of exercise should be at a moderate to high level.

 Included In Trip